IAmYoungbossy/crud-app-backend/README.md

 # NestJs, MySQL, TypeORM, and TypeScript Assessment

-This project showcases how to use NestJS framework and TypeORM to store and retrieve data in a MySQL database.
+This technical report showcases the use of NestJS framework and TypeORM for efficient data storage and retrieval in a MySQL database.
+The project is aimed at providing a comprehensive overview of the techniques and technologies involved in implementing a backend system using NestJS, MySQL, TypeORM, and TypeScript.

 ![](https://cdn-images-1.medium.com/max/800/1*zeOv4blDpgcoqTLUvfmbXQ.png)

-Before running the sample application, ensure that the MySQL connection is established with the correct data.
-Update the 'username', 'password' and 'database' values in the object passed to the forRoot method in app.module.ts file to match your MySQL server values, otherwise the application will not run
+To begin, it is essential to establish a connection with the MySQL server and verify the correctness of the connection details.
+The connection details can be modified in the object passed to the forRoot method in the app.module.ts file, including the 'username', 'password' and 'database' values.
+Failure to provide accurate connection details will lead to the inability to run the application. summarily, make sure your MySQL server password, username, and database values correspond to the ones in the object passed to the forRoot method.

 ```
 {